raquo/Laminar/README.md

 ### Safety
 * Automatic and _mandatory_ memory management for _all_ subscriptions, even user created ones – this is significantly safer than what other libraries mean by "automatic memory management"
 * Glitch-free reactive system – consistent observations at no runtime cost
-* Precise Scala and JS types for DOM elements, attributes, etc. – no explicit or implicit casting
+* Precise Scala and JS types for DOM elements, attributes, etc. – no unsafe casting

 I understand that the importance of some of these points might not be immediately apparent.
 I will eventually write a more detailed blog post about these, but for now the documentation below will have to do.